Blendify/blender-manual/trunk/blender_docs/manual/data_system/scenes.rst

    The reverse is also true.
 Link Object Data
-   Creates new, duplicate copies of all of the objects in the currently selected scene, but each one of those duplicate objects will have *links to* the object-data (meshes, materials and so on) of the corresponding objects in the original scene.
+   Creates new, duplicate copies of all of the objects in the currently selected scene, but each one of those duplicate objects will have links to the object-data (meshes, materials and so on) of the corresponding objects in the original scene.

-   This means that you can change the position, orientation and size of the objects in the new scene without affecting other scenes, but any modifications to the object-data (meshes, materials *etc*) will also affect other scenes.
+   This means that you can change the position, orientation and size of the objects in the new scene without affecting other scenes, but any modifications to the object-data (meshes, materials, etc.) will also affect other scenes.
-   This is because a *single instance of* the "object-data" is now being shared by all of the objects in all of the scenes, that link to it.
+   This is because a single instance of the "object-data" is now being shared by all of the objects in all of the scenes, that link to it.

    More information at the :doc:`Window Type </editors/index>` page.